Grant Funding Opportunities:

 THE TAG SHALL BE ADMINISTERED AS FOLLOWS:

-Any business, government or nonprofit agency or institution located in the Cities of Arroyo Grande, Atascadero, Grover Beach, Morro Bay, Paso Robles, Pismo Beach or San Luis Obispo or the unincorporated area of San Luis Obispo County are eligible to apply.
+Any business, government or nonprofit agency or institution located in the Cities of Arroyo Grande, Atascadero, Grover Beach, Morro Bay, Paso Robles, Pismo Beach, San Luis Obispo and the Special Districts with Solid waste Services are eligible to apply.
 No applications submitted from outside the County of San Luis Obispo will be accepted.

 INELIGIBLE USES OF GRANT FUNDS: